-With this stereotype it implies that people with a disability are clumsy, helpless and not aware of the potential problems arising from their disability.
+With this stereotype it implies that people with disability are clumsy, helpless and not aware of the potential problems arising from their disability.
 Of course the reality is that most people with disability have strategies or systems to avoid the situations that they find themselves in.
-It also says that people with disabilities are not fully-human, so it is ok to laugh at them and the things that they do.
+It also says that people with disability are not fully-human, so it is ok to laugh at them and the things that they do.

 Image: Ultimate disabled villain Davros

 Davros, creator of the Daleks, from the popular BBC program Dr Who, has multiple disabilities and created his master race in his own image as the ultimate wheelchair users, hell-bent on conquering the rest of the universe.

 This problem with this stereotype is that it usually portrays the person’s disability as the basis of resentment against the world and therefore a need to destroy, hurt and punish.
 With visible disabilities it becomes a symbol for this must be the villain.
 For invisible disabilities (like cognitive disabilities) it pushes an idea that these people are always violent and evil.